Ching Chiang-class patrol ship

 The Ching Chiang class (錦江) is a class of patrol ships/corvettes built by CSBC for the Republic of China Navy.

-Overview

 Named after the Jinjiang river in Guangdong, China, this class of vessels were initially equipped with the HF-1 anti-ship missile, one 40 mm anti-aircraft gun, and one 20 mm gun.

 Beginning in 2012 the ROCN began upgrading the Ching Chiang class to counter the increasing capabilities of the PRC.
 The primary improvements were the fitting of four HF-3 supersonic anti-ship missile launchers and the fitting of the OTO Melara 76 mm naval gun in place of the 40 mm gun on certain vessels.

 Operational history

 In 2020 one of the Ching Chiang-class patrol ships outfitted with special electronic warfare equipment was used to interfere with the signals collection of Chinese spy ships during the annual Han Kuang Exercise.

 The lead ship of the class, Ching Chiang (PGG-603), was retired on 1 February 2021.

+In 2024 a Ching Chiang-class patrol ship got stranded on a sandbar off Zuoying Naval Base but was able to dislodge itself a few hours later.